-After graduating from Montreat’s School of Professional and Adult Studies with a master’s degree in management and leadership, Juanita Wilson ‘10 immediately took her leadership training into the field.
+After graduating from Montreat’s School of Adult and Graduate Studies with a master’s degree in management and leadership, Juanita Wilson ‘10 immediately took her leadership training into the field.
 Serving as a valued member of the Eastern Band of Cherokee Indians, Juanita joined the staff of Western Carolina University’s Division of Educational Outreach as the director of the Western North Carolina Leadership Initiative.

 The Initiative acts as an umbrella for a variety of programs that emphasize leadership development.
 Many of the programs are ones that Juanita has helped create and oversee.
 Among these, are the Cherokee Right Path and Coulter Regional Leadership program.

 “Selfless leadership is our main goal,” Wilson shares.
 “The WNCLI has an extraordinary potential to teach our young adults and professionals selfless leadership.”